antonmry/dotfiles/private_Documents/shortcuts.md

 <C-f>                  : in the command line, to search in the history

 ## Actions and motions
-dw                     : until the start of the next word de                     : to the end of the current word ce                     : change to the end of the word dtc                    : Delete To the next C ci}                    : Change Inside the curly braces cf,                    : Change Forward to and include the comma di”                    : Delete Inside the quotes ya’                    : Yank Around single quotes
+dw                     : Delete until the start of the next Word de                     : Delete to the End of the current word dtc                    : Delete To the next C di”                    : Delete Inside the quotes ce                     : Change to the End of the word ci}                    : Change Inside the curly braces cf,                    : Change Forward to and include the comma ya’                    : Yank Around single quotes

 O                      : Open above the line